The BHI board is led by Board Chairperson, Professor Carol Pollock.

 She represents the National Health and Medical Research Council (NHMRC) on the international Public Health Research Data Forum convened by the Wellcome Trust and chairs the NHMRC's Data Reference Group.
 She is a member of two NHMRC Principal Committees: Research Committee and Prevention and Community Health Committee.

-Professor Khadra has held positions as the Inaugural Chair of Surgery at the Australian National University, Pro Vice Chancellor for Health, Design and Science at the University of Canberra, and Professor and Head of the School of Rural Health at the University of NSW.
+Professor Khadra has held positions as the Head of Surgery at the University of Sydney, the Inaugural Chair of Surgery at the Australian National University, Pro Vice Chancellor for Health, Design and Science at the University of Canberra, and Professor and Head of the School of Rural Health at the University of NSW.
 He has published research articles in the field of urology and education and authored three books about compassion and the patient journey.
 He has also been co-author with David Williamson for a play about end of life issues 'At any cost?’.
 His latest book is called Honour Duty and Courage and is about doctors and nurses who serve in wars.
+He was awarded Officer of the Order of Australia in 2017.

 Dr Nigel Lyons